Phala-Network/phala-wiki-next/content/en-us/maintain/khala-mining/4-0-faq.md

 ### DCAP driver Installation

-:information_source: The most common issue is that your mainboard may not support a DCAP driver.
+:information_source: The most common issue is that your motherboard may not support a DCAP driver.
 In this case, the script cannot automatically install the `isgx` driver and results in the following error message.

 <p align="center">
   <a href="https://phala.network/">